RheingoldRiver/mwrogue/docs/source/index.rst

 Welcome to mwrogue's documentation!
 ===================================

-You may also want to check out `mwcleric's documentation <https://mwcleric.readthedocs.io/en/latest/index.html>`:
+mwrogue provides a client for interacting with the Fandom esports wikis, primarily Leaguepedia.
+The classes available here subclass those in the package mwcleric, and you may also want to check out `mwcleric's documentation <https://mwcleric.readthedocs.io/en/latest/index.html>`_.
+Of particular note in that package is the cargo_client.

 .. toctree::
    :maxdepth: 2